 On the beach in Corolla, the redbrick Currituck lighthouse stands in the background, overlooking a wide ocean and an endless horizon.
 Greene has walked this beach hundreds of times, and as beautiful as he finds the setting, he rarely looks outward.
 He keeps his gaze focused, instead, downward, scanning the ground for something else he thinks is beautiful, something that no one else notices, something that he can take home and call his own.

-Elizabeth Hudson is the editor of Our State magazine.
+Elizabeth Hudson is the editor in chief of Our State magazine.